liyan2015/AdaptiveBatchHE/README.md

 `federated_experiment_main.py` is the main function.

+When running the code, it needs to set a reasonable hyperparameter K, whose default value is 4.

 The details of the three components are shown in the paper.

 <!-- end sparsity -->